 This was a significant improvement upon the 2018 results when the tournament managed to amass $25 million in ready funds.
 Dota 2 is even ahead of Epic Games’ Fortnite World Cup which promises $30 million to winners.

-Yet where Dota 2 has years of experience developing a meaningful and well-established esports ecosystem, Fortnite has a series of fits and starts which have led to no clear competitive format so far, making fans thinking of the game on the lines of a marketing stunt rather than a genuine competitive game.
+Yet where Dota 2 has years of experience developing a meaningful and well-established esports ecosystem, Fortnite has a series of fits and starts which have led to no clear competitive format so far, making fans think of the game on the lines of a marketing stunt rather than a genuinely competitive game.

 With the Fortnite cup around the corner on July 26 – July 28, people will be watching nevertheless.
 Meanwhile, Dota 2 has proven that a model where the community takes care of esports is the best way.
 The revenue-sharing scheme has paid off big time, allowing the community to see some previously unprecedented amounts awarded to gamers.